 Alexion valuation could choke any Roche bid

-ZURICH (Reuters) - Buying Alexion Pharmaceuticals Inc (ALXN.O) would help Roche (ROG.VX) make a splash in the newly lucrative area of rare or so-called orphan diseases, but it could command a price that the Swiss drug maker is ultimately not willing to pay.
+ZURICH, July 14 (Reuters) - Buying Alexion Pharmaceuticals Inc would help Roche make a splash in the newly lucrative area of rare or so-called orphan diseases, but it could command a price that the Swiss drugmaker is ultimately not willing to pay.

-Two people familiar with the matter have told Reuters that the Basel-based firm is seeking financing for a potential bid for Alexion, which specializes in the treatment of rare diseases.
+Two people familiar with the matter have told Reuters that the Basel-based firm is seeking financing for a potential bid for Alexion, which specialises in the treatment of rare diseases.